Visitor travel in the Lake District: A 2040 vision

 Whilst the vision is for 2040, the delivery plan is until 2020, to provide the opportunities to update as new opportunities arise.
 The delivery plan includes ‘quick wins’ alongside work towards the development of iconic walking and cycling projects and innovative new approaches.

 The Smarter Travel Vision was agreed at the Lake District National Park Partnership in December 2018 and we are working with partners to deliver it.
+Much of it has not been incorporated into our 2020-2025 Partnership Plan, particularly in the Sustainable Travel Key Outcome.

 Using STEM to protect our National Park